 Philosophy

 We are healthy only to the extent that our ideas are humane.
-Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Man owes his strength in the struggle for existence to the fact that he is a social animal. -Albert Einstein Life, education, and life-long learning
+Kilgore Trout -Kurt Vonnegut, Breakfast of Champions, Ch 1.Patriotism is the last refuge of a scoundrel. -Samuel Johnson Life, education, and life-long learning

 We each are given a precious life and can choose to do with it what we will.
 We can act in our natural self-interest and seek safety, material wealth and pleasure, or we can act outside of our direct interests, enriching our lives through the consideration of others.
 Our lives are most meaningful and worthwhile when we love others.
 The elements of life to be savored most are those that are founded on the humble idea that we are all human beings who are worthy of consideration.In celebration of curiosity